Vimux/Mainroad/exampleSite/content/docs/getting-started.md

 ## Minimal configuration

 **Do not copy the [example config](https://github.com/vimux/mainroad#configtoml-example) as-is.**
+Use only the parameters that you need.
 The Mainroad theme contains required defaults, so you don't need to add all of the configuration parameters to run the theme for the first time.
 Before adding any theme-specific parameters, make sure to edit the `theme` param inside the config file and check that the theme works.